Lemonade Beats Q1, Raises 2026 Guidance, But Stock Whipsaws 20 Points

 NEW YORK, April 29 —

-Lemonade (LMND) grew Q1 CY2026 revenue 71% YoY, narrowed losses, and lifted full-year guidance.
-The stock did not say thank you.
+Lemonade (LMND) grew Q1 CY2026 revenue 71% year over year, narrowed its loss, and raised full-year guidance.
+The stock sold off anyway.

-- Revenue up 71% YoY in Q1, beating consensus, with full-year 2026 guidance raised and AI flagged as the efficiency lever
+- Q1 revenue rose 71% YoY and beat consensus.
+Management raised full-year 2026 guidance and pointed to AI as the cost lever

-- $57 stock, $738mn TTM revenue, and a forward P/E of -158.3x.
-The market is paying a growth multiple for a company that still loses money on every premium dollar after expenses
+- Shares trade at $57.
+TTM revenue is $738 million.
+Forward P/E sits at -158.3x — a growth multiple on a company that still loses money on every premium dollar after expenses

-- Next print is the confirmation event.
-Gross loss ratio and adjusted EBITDA are the two lines that will decide whether the AI story is real or a slide deck
+- The next print decides it.
+Gross loss ratio and adjusted EBITDA are the two lines that separate the AI story from the slide deck

 What Actually Happened

-The headline is clean: 71% top-line growth and a smaller loss than last year, with management crediting AI for doing more underwriting and customer service per dollar of opex.
-That is the bull case in one sentence.
+The headline is clean.
+Revenue grew 71%.
+The loss shrank.
+Management credited AI with handling more underwriting and customer service per dollar of opex.
+That is the bull case in three sentences.
 Then the tape did something strange.
-Shares ripped 7.3% on the print, then reversed to down 13% in the same session, a roughly 20-point swing on identical information.
+Shares jumped 7.3% on the print and then reversed to down 13% in the same session — a 20-point swing on the same information.
 That is not a reaction to the numbers.
-That is a reaction to the conference call.
+That is a reaction to the call.

 The Catch

 Insurance growth is the easy part.
-Anyone can sell a policy by underpricing risk.
-The question for Lemonade has always been whether the loss ratio behaves as the book scales, and whether AI actually compresses costs faster than claims compound.
-A 71% revenue jump means a much bigger denominator next quarter, which means the loss ratio has nowhere to hide.
-The intraday reversal suggests at least some institutional holders heard something on the call about claims trends or reinsurance economics that they did not love.
+Anyone can sell policies by underpricing risk.
+The question for Lemonade has always been whether the loss ratio holds as the book scales, and whether AI compresses costs faster than claims compound.
+A 71% revenue jump means a much bigger denominator next quarter.
+The loss ratio has nowhere to hide.
+The intraday reversal suggests some institutional holders heard something on the call — about claims trends or reinsurance pricing — that they did not like.

 Bottom Line

-This is more interesting after the print, not less, but only for investors who are willing to underwrite the unit economics themselves.
+This print makes the stock more interesting, not less, but only for investors willing to underwrite the unit economics themselves.
 Growth investors get their 71%.
-Value investors get a -158x forward multiple and a balance sheet that still needs to prove operating leverage is structural rather than seasonal.
-The one number to watch next quarter is the gross loss ratio against the new guide.
+Value investors get a -158x forward multiple and a balance sheet that still has to prove operating leverage is structural, not seasonal.
+The number to watch next quarter is the gross loss ratio against the new guide.
 If it ticks down while revenue compounds, the AI thesis is real.
 If it drifts up, the raise was a victory lap before the finish line.

 Basis Report has not yet published a deep dive on LMND.
 Generate one at /stock/lmnd to see the loss ratio trend, cash burn, and a fair value range built from the underlying fundamentals.